wp-plugins/tweak-option/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is a developers tool to inspect, modify and remove entries from the wp options database table.
+This plugin is a developers tool to inspect, add, modify and remove entries from the wp options database table.

 == Description ==

-This plugin is a developers tool to inspect, modify and remove entries from the wp options database table.
+This plugin is a developers tool to inspect, add, modify and remove entries from the wp options database table.

 == Installation ==